-In response to a demand for professionally trained social workers, Barry University established the first graduate social work program in South Florida in 1966.
-The MSW degree program is accredited by the Council on Social Work Education, and the curriculum of the School is planned in accordance with the standards set by the Council.
-A Ph.D. in Social Work was introduced in 1983 to prepare advanced practitioner/scholars for leadership roles within the profession.
-In 2000 the BSW program was reinstituted after being dormant for nearly 20 years.
-The B.S.W. program is currently a candidate for accreditation from the Council on Social Work Education and is planned in accordance with the standards of the Council.
-In 1984, the School was named the Ellen Whiteside McDonnell School of Social Work to honor a woman who has made a significant contribution to the reform and development of social welfare programs in the State of Florida.
-In light of her outstanding service to the community and to the School of Social Work, the Board of Trustees bestowed this honor.
+In the wake of community upheaval and turmoil in the early and mid 1960's there was a demand for professionally trained social workers.
+As there was not a school of social work in South Florida, Barry University established the first graduate social work program in South Florida in 1966 to help fill this need.
+A Ph.D. in Social Work was introduced in 1983 to prepare advanced practitioner/scholars for leadership roles within the profession and community.
+In 2000, the School initiated a BSW degree program and is currently in candidacy for accreditation by the Council.
+In 1984, the School was named the Ellen Whiteside McDonnell School of Social Work to honor a woman who made a significant contribution to the reform and development of social welfare programs in the State of Florida.